-Butane burning appliances with Gas A at 1 bar;
+a) Butane burning appliances with Gas A at 1 bar;

-Butane/Propane mix burning appliances with Gas A at 1 bar and gas C at 3 bar.
+b) Butane/Propane mix burning appliances with Gas A at 1 bar and gas C at 3 bar.
 Appliances have to be tested separately at both the pressure; and

-Propane burning appliances with Gas C at 7 bar.
+c) Propane burning appliances with Gas C at 7 bar.

 NOTE — For appliances burning on commercial butane/propane mixture, they have to be tested both at 1 bar and 3 bar.